|Nutritional Guidelines (per serving)|

 - 2 teaspoons beef bouillon

 - 1 tablespoon mustard

 - Optional: pepper to taste

-- 4 various sausages, such as bratwurst, frankfurters or other
+- 4 sausages (such as bratwurst, frankfurters or other)

-Brown the bacon in a pan, sauté the onion in it and add the kale.
-Cook for 2-3 minutes and then add water to cover.
+In a frying pan, brown the bacon.
+Sauté the onion in the pan with the bacon and its grease and add the kale.
+Cook for 2 to 3 minutes and then add water to cover.
 Stir in beef bouillon.
 Simmer for 30 minutes.

 Add the mustard and stir.
-Place the sausages and meat on top of the kale and simmer for another 30 minutes.
-Pepper to taste, salt only after tasting as the meat is salty.
+Place the sausages and optional ham on top of the kale and simmer for another 30 minutes.
+Pepper to taste.
+Salt only after tasting as the meat is salty.

-Serve with boiled potatoes and potatoes browned in butter and sugar.
+Common accompaniments are boiled potatoes or caramelized potatoes, which have been boiled, then sliced and browned in butter and sugar.